 Perhaps you’ve seen it yourself — a self-proclaimed bisexual settles down with a man or marries a woman and the crowd of nay-sayers goes wild.
 “Finally,” they exclaim, “they picked a side!”

 But a bisexual doesn’t magically stop being attracted to women just because he or she marries a man or vice versa, just like a straight man doesn’t stop being attracted to other woman just because he marries one woman.
 A bisexual person can have one partner for 50 years and still identify as bisexual — because sexuality is about who and what you’re attracted to, not just who you’re currently sleeping with.

 3. Bisexuals can’t be faithful.

 Because bisexuals are attracted to both men and women, some people believe they simply can’t be in a faithful, monogamous relationship.
-It’s true that some bisexual individuals prefer non-monogamy or open relationships, but are all bisexuals insatiable cheaters?
+This is not accurate and is one of the biggest myths about bisexuality.
+It’s true that some bisexual individuals prefer non-monogamy or open relationships, but does that mean all bisexuals insatiable cheaters because of this strong attraction to both men and women?
 Definitely not.
 In fact, one Australian study found that 89% of female bisexuals were in long-term monogamous relationships and that bisexuals of all stripes were just as capable of monogamy as their straight or gay counterparts.
-Consider this myth officially busted!
+Consider this myth about the bisexual community officially busted!

 Want to know more about what it means to be bisexual?
-We recommend visiting Bisexual.org — it’s a great resource of knowledge, community and support.
+We recommend visiting Bisexual.org — it’s a great resource of knowledge and support for the bisexual community.

 Want to talk about other untrue myths about bisexuality that drive you crazy?
 Tell us by tweeting us @ASTROGLIDE!